After guest appearances on various TV shows, Danny Masterson got his big break when he landed the role of Steven Hyde on That ‘70s Show.

 One year earlier, Masterson — who is a member of the Church of Scientology — had been arrested and charged with three counts of rape in the early 2000s after three women came forward to accuse him of assault.
 The Ranch alum — who shares daughter Fianna, born in 2014, with wife Bijou Phillips — denied all accusations.

 “From day one, I have denied the outrageous allegations against me.
 Law enforcement investigated these claims more than 15 years ago and determined them to be without merit,” he previously told Us Weekly in a December 2017 statement.
 “I have never been charged with a crime, let alone convicted of one.
 In this country, you are presumed innocent until proven guilty.
 However, in the current climate, it seems as if you are presumed guilty the moment you are accused.”

 Masterson continued at the time: “I understand and look forward to clearing my name once and for all.
 In the meantime, I want to express my gratitude to the cast and crew that I’ve worked so closely with over the past three seasons.
 I wish them nothing but success.
 I am also so thankful to the fans that have supported me and continue to do so.”

 Amid the scandal, the New York native was written off The Ranch, the Netflix series that he starred in alongside Kutcher.

 Masterson’s criminal trial began in August 2022, however, the proceedings ended in a mistrial after the jury failed to reach a unanimous verdict.
-He is currently awaiting a retrial.
+His retrial began in April 2023.